 Moffitt, Marjorie - HOME MISSIONS (Retired)

 Marjorie was not only active in Bro.
-Moffitts ministry, but as soon as they moved to Fort Worth, she became involved in the activities of the Ladies Ministries of the WBF.
-She enjoys assisting Mrs. Bryant with the ladies meeting in May as well as raising funds for their different projects to provide various needs of the students of the Arlington Baptist College.
+Moffitt's ministry, but as soon as they moved to Fort Worth, she became involved in the activities of the Ladies Ministries of the WBF.
+She enjoyed assisting Mrs. Bryant with the ladies meeting as well as raising funds for their different projects to provide various needs of the students of the Arlington Baptist University.
 Following Bro.
-Moffitts death Marjorie volunteered for several months as a receptionist at the college.
-Although she isnt as active in Home Missions as she was, she still encourages young students to consider organizing new churches in areas of the USA where there are no Independent Baptist Churches.
+Moffitt's death Marjorie volunteered for several months as a receptionist at the college.
 She regularly writes the articles for The Heartbeat of WBF in the Fundamentalist.
 Marjorie also has been a guest speaker for Womens Retreats, Seminars, Camps, and special programs.
-On Sundays you will find her at Pleasantview Baptist Church where she teaches a Ladies Sunday School Class and sings alto in the choir, and teaches a Ladies Bible Study on Tuesday mornings.
+You will find her at Pleasantview Baptist Church where she teaches a Ladies Bible Study on Tuesday mornings.

-Marjories greatest desire is to be used to encourage women in their service unto the Lord, and to promote the work of the Lord Jesus in any way she can until He comes again.
+Marjorie's greatest desire is to be used to encourage women in their service to the Lord, and to promote the work of the Lord Jesus in any way she can until He comes again.